robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 - Q2/2025 -- State Department and Treasury, Rubio's demand for justification of every cent spent, and the arrest of a member of the "kleptocrat class" at the Romanian border are likely interconnected events suggesting increased scrutiny of how U.S. aid is being utilized in Ukraine.

-- Q2/2025 -- The news about Ukraine's specific state-bond default on GDP-linked sovereign debt payment of $665 million to holders of the warrants, marking the first default on these instruments.
+- Q2/2025 -- The news about Ukraine's specific state-bond default on its GDP-linked sovereign debt payment of $665 million to holders of the warrants, marking the first default on these instruments.

 +